-Figures from NHS England show that 58 doctors have joined the international GP recruitment programme in pilot sites in Lincolnshire, Essex and Cumbria.
-A further 68 doctors have applied in the Humber Coast and Vale area, but have yet to be accepted into the scheme.
+Figures from NHS England show that 58 doctors recruited via the international GP recruitment programme have started work across England in pilot sites in Lincolnshire, Essex and Cumbria.
+A further 68 doctors have applied in the Humber Coast and Vale pilot, but can only start work if they are formally accepted into the scheme.

 The 58 doctors currently signed up to the international recruitment programme represent just 3% of the total 2,000 GPs that NHS England has pledged to recruit from outside the UK by 2020.